• Skip to primary navigation

 Instructions

-• Finely chop the shallots, garlic cloves, chili (deseeded or not, to taste), and ginger.
-Heat the oil in a wok or heavy bottom soup pot.
-Add the chopped ingredients and cook until golden and fragrant.
+• Saute aromatics: Finely chop the onions, garlic cloves, chili (or red chili flakes), and ginger.
+Heat the oil, add the chopped ingredients, and cook until golden and fragrant.

-• Add the canned tomatoes, sugar, fish sauce, lime leaves, and chicken stock.
-Stir well, bring to a boil and simmer on low heat for about 30 minutes.
+• Simmer tomato soup: Add the canned tomatoes, sugar, fish sauce, lime leaves, and chicken stock.
+Stir well, bring to a boil, and simmer on low heat for about 30 minutes.
 Blend the soup and adjust the taste with salt and pepper.

-• To make the poached eggs, bring a wide pan of water to a boil.
+• Water: Bring a wide pan of water to a boil.
 Add a splash of white wine vinegar to the water.
 Turn the heat to very low and wait until the water stops boiling and only simmers.

-• In the meantime break each egg into an individual small cup or ramekin dish.
+• Break each egg into individual small cups or ramekin dishes.

-• Line a large plate with some kitchen paper.
-Carefully lift the eggs from the water with the slotted spoon and place them on the lined plate, the paper will absorb the excess water.
+• Drain the eggs: Line a large plate with a paper towel.
+Carefully lift the eggs from the water with the slotted spoon and place them on the lined plate; the paper will absorb the excess water.
 Pat the top sides of the eggs dry with a piece of kitchen paper as well.

-• Fill four bowls with the soup, carefully place one egg into each bowl and sprinkle the soup with chopped coriander or parley.
-Sprinkle the eggs with some flaky salt and serve immediately with bread or rice.
+• Serve tomato egg soup: Fill four bowls with the soup, carefully place one egg into each bowl, and sprinkle the soup with chopped herbs.
+Sprinkle the eggs with some flaky salt and serve immediately.

 Notes